 Stories from the Stones project asked the question "if the walls of our ancient churches could speak what stories would they tell?
 Discovering the stories is fundamental to the work of the Heritage Knights.
 Heritage Knights now work to help children and their families and friends to discover the stories in the stones.

 Go West was set up to help encourage visitors back to the countryside after the disastrous effects of Foot and Mouth in 2001.
-Volunteers coined the phrase ‘wonder as you wander’ as they hoped to encourage more people to think about the heritage of the countryside They started to look for ways that would help visitors to discover more about the places they were visiting.
+Volunteers coined the phrase ‘wonder as you wander’ as they hoped to encourage more people to think about the heritage of the countryside.
+They started to look for ways that would help visitors to discover more about the places they were visiting.

-Fourteen years on and the phrase ‘wonder as you wander’ still underpins the way Go West volunteers, called HERITAGE KNIGHTS, look at the world.
+Seventeen years on and the phrase ‘wonder as you wander’ still underpins the way Go West volunteers, called HERITAGE KNIGHTS, look at the world.
 Their mission is to help others to be HERITAGE DETECTIVES and they have devised a way to do this.
 They use Wonder Points/Wonder Cards and Timelines.

-Much of the work of the Heritage Knights is directed at children.
+Much, but not all, of the work of the Heritage Knights is directed at children.
 It is not easy for any of us to 'people' the past but story, literature, costumed role play and reenactment can all help.
 We use a band of fictitious medieval characters to help.
 Arthur de Caldicot and his friends, created by by Kevin Crossley-Holland for his 'Arthur' trilogy, help us ground and focus the activities of young heritage detectives.
 Young heritage detectives are encouraged to ask the question

 Could Arthur have seen this?